Benchmarking Foundation Models and Parameter-Efficient Fine-Tuning for Prognosis Prediction in Medical Imaging: Materials Methods

 \subsection{Few-Shot Learning Analysis}

-FSL refers the problem setting in which a model must learn to generalize from only a few labeled examples per class \cite{parnami2022learning}.
+FSL refers the problem setting in which a model must learn to generalize from only a few labeled examples per class \cite{pachetti2024systematic}.
 This paradigm is particularly relevant in medical imaging, where annotated data is often scarce due to high labeling costs and limited expert availability.
 To evaluate the robustness and adaptability of PEFT methods under such constraints, we design a systematic few-shot learning benchmark.
 Let $ \mathcal{Y} = \{1, \dots, C\} $ denote the set of class labels.
 For a fixed number of shots $ k $, the few-shot training set is defined as follows:

 where exactly $ k \in \mathbb{N}$, represents the samples drawn for each class, leading to a total of $ k C $ training examples per experiment.
 We evaluate all PEFT strategies listed in Table~\ref{tab:peft-table}, excluding FFT due to its tendency to overfit in low-data regimes.
 The training protocol follows a geometric progression over the number of shots: $ k \in \{2, 4, 8, 16, 32\} $.
 This allows us to systematically characterize the scaling behavior of each method as the number of labeled samples increases.
-By exploring this setup, we aim to determine the extent to which PEFT approaches can effectively adapt to prognosis prediction tasks with extremely limited data, providing insights into their feasibility for real-world medical applications where annotated data could be extremely scarce.
+Importantly, while training sets are artificially balanced, test sets preserve the natural class imbalance of each dataset.
+This imbalance poses a realistic challenge: models learn under balanced supervision but must generalize to clinically imbalanced conditions.
+By exploring this setup, we aim to determine the extent to which PEFT approaches can effectively adapt to prognosis prediction tasks with extremely limited data.